 - Add the dry ingredients and mix on low or by hand until the dry ingredients have been moistened.

 - Add the chopped blackberries and stir by hand gently to combine.1 cup blackberries, chopped in half or quarters if larger

 - Use a large cookie scoop or ¼ cup measuring cup to scoop the batter into the muffin tins.

 - Bake for about 20 minutes, until a toothpick inserted into the batter part of the muffin (i.e. not through a blackberry) comes out clean.

 - Cool in the tin for 10 minutes and then turn out onto a cooling rack to cool completely.

-- Muffins can be stored in an airtight container at room temperature for 3-4 days.
-For longer than that, muffins can be frozen for 3-6 months.
+- Muffins can be stored in an airtight container at room temperature for 3 to 4 days.
+For longer than that, muffins can be frozen for 3 to 6 months.

 - Use an equal amount of blueberries or raspberries in place of the blackberries.